Thursday, September 14, 2023

 1970s

-Our only world was spread over space, a stretch of road to be pedaled on a bike, or a field of tall grass full of green leafhoppers, or the darker, uneven soil of a forest, where we buried coins and effigies.
+Our only world was spread over space, a stretch of road to be pedaled on a bike, a field of tall grass, full of green leafhoppers, or the darker, uneven soil of a forest, where we buried coins and effigies.
 We communicated with shouts or things thrown, competed in speed or the height one could climb a tree.
 Withdrawn from the open spaces, the cave of one's room.
-In the “living room” below, a film of rough, overcolored pixels hung down the front of an electric box.
+In the “living room” below, a grainy, pixellated pelt of light hung down the front of an electric box.
+The skin of the last animal slain by the American hunter, garish skin of a dream animal, now worshipped.

 1980s